rocmsys/RET/README.md

   - Ubuntu:
       - 16.04
       - 18.04
-  - RedHat # not yet
-  - CentOS # not yet
+  - CentOS 7.6   # Tensorflow run on Docker
 ## Prerequisites
 *Note*: it is required to start with a clean system